 If properly installed, they can last for decades before needing replacement.

 The cost of retaining walls vary depending on a range of factors we will explore in this guide.

-While a small 3 ft wall may be constructed by a DIY enthusiast with some construction knowledge, most retaining walls require expert planning – and in some cases, professional engineering – if they are to be built to last.
+While a small 3 ft wall may be constructed by a DIY enthusiast with some construction knowledge, most retaining walls require expert planning and professional engineering if they are to be built to last.

 A poorly designed retaining wall can lean, separate and even collapse altogether.
 Unless you have substantial experience, we strongly recommend using a professional builder.

 When instructing a professional, we recognise the importance of sticking to a budget.
-We spoke to the online estimators at My Build Estimate – a professional estimating company monitored by the Royal Institute of Chartered Surveyors (RICS) to get the estimated, average cost of retaining walls.
+We spoke to the online estimators at My Build Estimate – a professional estimating company monitored by the Royal Institution of Chartered Surveyors (RICS) to get the estimated, average cost of retaining walls.

 In this guide, we’ve outlined how preparation you can save money on retaining wall installation costs.